 “PM” (Particulate Matter) is not a single pollutant but refers to a complex mixture of solids and aerosols.
 Which are of varying shape, size, and chemical composition.
 Which may contain many chemical species like organic compounds, inorganic ios, metallic compounds, elementary carbon, etc.

-These atmospheric particles are defined by their diameter for air quality regulatory purposes.
+These atmospheric particles are definable by their diameter for air quality regulatory purposes.

-The ultra-fine inhalable particles that are less than or equal to 1 micrometre in diameter are collectively known as PM1.
-They are more than 400 times thinner than a human hair (too small to be detectable by the human eye) that can penetrate directly through lungs into the bloodstream when inhaled.
+The ultra-fine inhalable particles that are less than or equal to 1 micrometer in diameter are collectively known as PM1.
+They are more than 400 times thinner than a human hair (too small to be detectable by the human eye) that can penetrate directly through the lungs into the bloodstream when inhaled.

 PM1 are extremely fine particles and a major subset of PM2.5 that are likely to reach deeper into the body than PM2.5.
 Which makes them even more harmful as they can reach other organs through the bloodstream.
 PM1 particles in the atmosphere remain suspended in the air due to their negligible mass.
 Making them more susceptible to exposure.
 Because of their very small size, PM1 undergoes various transformations due to coagulation, condensation, evaporation, and/or deposition in the atmosphere.
 After a long time mainly by activation in clouds and subsequent precipitation, they can be ultimately removed.